wildabeast/appmaker/readme.md

 Creating a Tool
 ---------------

-To go from "Idea" to "wow my tool is in all NudgePad sites", the workflow looks like this:
+To go from "Idea" to "wow my tool is available to all NudgePad Projects", the workflow looks like this:

 1. Fork NudgePad & clone to localhost
 2. Create the folder and required files for your tool